SeanKilleen/seankilleen.github.io/_posts/2019-08-24-culture-tactics-continuous-integration.md

 ## What a Tactical Approach to Continuous Integration Looks Like

 * We have a build server
-* Our build server runs tests
+* Maybe our build server even runs tests

 ## What a Cultural Approach Looks like